-A final Environmental Impact Assessment has been submitted and its approval, along with a published Feasibility Study is now expected in the second half of 2021.
-As a result of delays primarily driven by COVID-19, production is now expected in 2024.
+A final Environmental Impact Assessment has been submitted and its approval, along with a published Feasibility Study is now expected in the fourth quarter of 2021.
+As a result of delays primarily driven by COVID-19, production is expected in 2024.